-Pride Mountain Vineyards Napa Valley Cabernet Sauvignon 2017
+Pride Mountain Vineyards Napa Valley Cabernet Sauvignon 2018

-Tasting Notes: The final blend expresses ripe fruit notes ranging from blackberry to plum and cassis, as well as nuances of bay laurel, chocolate, black tea, brown sugar, graphite and crushed rose petal.
+2017: The final blend expresses ripe fruit notes ranging from blackberry to plum and cassis, as well as nuances of bay laurel, chocolate, black tea, brown sugar, graphite and crushed rose petal.
 The texture in the mouth is definitely that of a mountain wine, with size and concentration to balance the richness and opulence of its round mid-palate.

-Jeb Dunnuck 92/00: More blackcurrant, cassis, tobacco, and damp earth notes emerge from the 2017 Cabernet Sauvignon, another medium to full-bodied, balanced, elegant wine in the lineup.
+Jeb Dunnuck 92 pts: More blackcurrant, cassis, tobacco, and damp earth notes emerge from the 2017 Cabernet Sauvignon, another medium to full-bodied, balanced, elegant wine in the lineup.
 With wonderful purity of fruit and a seamless, sumptuous style on the palate, give bottles a year or so and it’s going to drink nicely for 10-15 years.
 With a mature Cabernet, opt for tender, slow-cooked meat dishes.

 6 in stock